Filed in Supreme Court of Victoria.

 About this class action

-Maurice Blackburn, on behalf of our client Greg Lieberman, has filed a class action in the Supreme Court of Victoria against Crown Resorts Limited (ASX:CWN) alleging that in the period from 11 December 2014 to 18 October 2020, Crown had inadequate systems and processes for ensuring compliance with its obligations under anti-money laundering laws, including as they applied to its VIP international business and engagement with overseas junket tour operators.
+Maurice Blackburn, on behalf of our client Greg Lieberman, has filed a class action in the Supreme Court of Victoria against Crown Resorts Limited (ASX:CWN) alleging that in the period from 11 December 2014 to 18 October 2020, Crown had inadequate systems and processes for ensuring compliance with its obligations under anti-money laundering laws, including as they applied to its VIP international business and engagement with overseas junket tour operators, and also had inadequate systems and processes for ensuring compliance with its casino taxation obligations.

-The class action follows explosive evidence by Crown directors and executives at the NSW Casino Inquiry this year, and a concession from Crown it was “more probable than not” that criminals had laundered money through bank accounts of its subsidiaries.
+The class action follows explosive evidence by Crown directors and executives at the NSW Casino Inquiry in 2020 (and at subsequent Royal Commissions in Victoria and Western Australia), and a concession from Crown it was “more probable than not” that criminals had laundered money through bank accounts of its subsidiaries.
 At the AGM on 22 October 2020, chairwoman Helen Coonan “unreservedly apologised” for Crown’s “governance and risk management failings”.

 The claim alleges that Crown engaged in misleading and deceptive conduct; breached its continuous disclosure obligations; and conducted its affairs contrary to the interests of members as a whole in the period.